Heineken's snub to SAB revives beer deal speculation

 DOMINANCE

-UK-based SAB's leading shareholder is U.S. tobacco group Altria, with a near 27 percent stake, followed by BevCo with 14 percent.
+UK-based SAB's leading shareholder is U.S. tobacco group Altria (MO.N), with a near 27 percent stake, followed by BevCo with 14 percent.
 BevCo is the holding company of the Santo Domingo family, who sold their Colombian brewer Bavaria to SABMiller.

 The biggest shareholder in AB InBev, maker of Budweiser, Stella Artois and Beck's, is a foundation that represents the interests of the Belgian and Brazilian families related to the founders of the company.
 It holds about 41 percent.